vinzzhang/Reddit-comments-analysis/README.md

-# data_analysis
+# Reddit-comments-analysis
-data_analysis about the relation between the polarity of reddit comments and comments' created time to check whether people tend to made postive/negtive comment in day or night.
+Reddit-comments-analysis about the relation between the polarity of reddit comments and comments' created time to check whether people tend to made postive/negtive comment in day or night.

 firstly, i used reddit_generate.py to get raw data